 Attic Insulation Matters More Than Walls or Floors

-While there are also insulation recommendations for walls and floors, this article will deal mainly with the oft-overlooked attics.
-Knowing the R-value and region will help you know how much attic insulation is enough.
+While there are also insulation recommendations for walls and floors, this article deals mainly with the oft-overlooked attics.
+Knowing the R-value and region will help you know how much attic insulation you need.
 Here is a map of the different zones and corresponding R-value recommendations per the U.S. Department of Energy:

 You’ll find it hard to have too much insulation, though it is possible to simply overpay and reach a point of diminishing returns.
 Even though the chart above breaks down insulation ranges per climate zone, it’s important to note that each zone has a range of possible R-values.
 That is partially due to the different heating systems in use across the united states.